ruslanguns/angular-pipe-unique-slug-generator/README.md

-# Angular Unique Slug Generator
+# Angular Unique Slug Generator Pipe

 This is an Angular repository with a playground of an Angular Pipe for generating slug from an string of characters, it supports English & Spanish Characters and also comes with unique slug options which makes sure you are generating an unique slug for your app.

+>If you want to see a demo with all this code checkout my [demo on Stackblitz](https://stackblitz.com/edit/angular-slugify-pipe?file=src/app/slugify.pipe.ts)

 ## How to use it?